-Have you been in business for a while and find you often get overlooked for competitors?
+Have you been in business for a while and find you often get overlooked by competitors?
 Or maybe your advertising efforts don’t seem to hold much retention in your sector?
-These could be signs that your business is in need of a rebrand.
+These could be signs that your business needs a rebrand.
 This article will look at how to rebrand your business.

 Why Should You Rebrand?

 Branding plays a big role in how potential customers and other stakeholders see your business.
-Your logo, its colors, and overall brand assets need to be aligned with your mission and vision statement.
-Entrepreneurs during the start-up phase often just want to get going and choose a logo and overall branding strategy hastily.
-This can result in a brand image that’s misaligned with its core demographic and sector down the line?
+Your logo, colors, and overall brand assets need to be aligned with your mission and vision statement.
+Entrepreneurs during the start-up phase often want to get going and choose a logo and overall branding strategy hastily.
+This can result in a misaligned brand image with its core demographic and sector down the line?

 Do You Need to Rebrand?

 Rebranding your business requires resources and effort.
-Before blindly deciding to rebrand figure out if you actually need to.
-The best way is to get feedback directly from your customers, sales leads, partners and any other stakeholders.
+Before blindly deciding to rebrand, figure out if you actually need to.
+The best way is to get feedback directly from your customers, sales leads, partners, and other stakeholders.
 You can gather feedback in person or leverage your website or social media channels to find out what others think of your brand.
-Once you gather enough feedback sit down and to an honest review.
-If the overall feedback is negative you are due for a branding facelift.
+Once you gather enough feedback, sit down and do an honest review.
+If the overall feedback is negative, you are due for a branding facelift.

 How to Rebrand Your Business?